Beliefs and Practices

 Now that you have a better understanding of the Beliefs behind our investment philosophy.
 Those principles are applied every day through the algorithms that are built into the system and the practices that we follow and recommend on a daily basis.

-We issue Signals (Buy, Buy Again, Reset Stop, and Sell) for two investment Models, Large Cap (S&P 500) and Broad Market.
+We issue Signals (Buy, Buy Again, Reset Stop, and Sell).
 The Signals are generated based on the rules build into the system.
-The S&P 500 Model focus almost exclusively on the S&P 500 stocks, while the Broad Market analyzes all of the stocks in the NYSE and NASDAQ exchanges.

 Our goal is to outperform the Market on the way up and to go to cash when the Market recedes.